CVStack/cvstack.github.io/about.md

 ---

 ## About Me
 My name is **Hansoo Park**, a Computer Vision and Deep Learning Research Engineer.
-I am currently currently an intern researcher at xrhuman Lab, Korea Institute of Science and Technology(KIST).
+I am currently an intern researcher at xrhuman Lab, Korea Institute of Science and Technology(KIST).
 I obtained bachelor’s degree from Dept. of Computer science at Chungbuk National University and master’s degree in Artificial Intelligence at Ulsan National Institute of Science and Technology.

 Email: <hansuforwork@gmail.com>